This post was updated May 2026 with new shoe and sock recommendations.

 Those are the questions.
 And the answer is, it depends on lots of things.

-Wear trail shoes.
+Here is the my easy answer to the question of Camino de Santiago footwear: wear trail shoes.
 Not “running” or “walking” shoes.
 The harder soles and deeper treads of trail shoes are essential.
 And heavy high top hiking boots are overkill.
-You don't need them.
+You don't need them unless you have particularly weak ankles.

 I wore two identical pairs (except for the color) of Adidas trail shoes that I alternated daily.
 (They don't make that exact model any more, but there are plenty of Adidas Terrex trial shoes I've had since then that I love.)
+Be sure you get the mesh version of the Terrex.
+The Gore-Tex version is waterproof, and that's a bad idea.
+Your feet need to breathe.
 Kris wore one pair of Adidas Trail shoes and one pair of high ankle hiking boots that she alternated.
 We were both right.

 Another pair of hiking shoes I've tried recently and really like are Xero.
 Xero's philosophy is extreme light weight, extreme flexibility, big toe box, and the “barefoot feel” of minimal heel elevation.
-I've worn my pair of Xero Prio shoes around town and on some light hikes and, the preliminary verdict is I love them.
+I've worn my pair of Xero shoes on a few hikes and, the preliminary verdict is I love them.
 As I said, they're light weight, they breathe, and they keep my feet cool.

-For the Camino and heavier duty hiking, though, I'd probably go with a different model of Xero, specifically the Xero Mesa Trail II, which, as the name suggests, is a trail shoe.
-Honestly, I haven't tried this model yet, but will soon and will get back to you on how they work.
+For the Camino and heavier duty hiking, though, I'd go with a specific model of Xero, specifically the Xero Mesa Trail II, which, as the name suggests, is a trail shoe.
+I've now worn these on some rugged hikes in Tenerife, Spain and they're durable, grippy, and cool.
+(Here's the women's version.)

 The disadvantage of trail shoes is that they provide less ankle support than high top boots.
 As you consider high top boots, remember this: you're always just one rolled ankle away from the end of your Camino.
 A high top boot can save you from injury if you do turn your ankle slightly.
 Hiking poles may also save you, btw.
 They saved me on more than one occasion.